Skip to content

 Docker SOPS File

-We make use of Mozilla SOPS files to store secrets used in the image builder template.
-Therefore you need to have a directory $TARGET for each target with a secret.docker.json inside.
-You can create the secret.docker.json by running the following command:
+We make use of SOPS files to store secrets used in the image builder template.

-In addition, you will need a .sops.yaml at the root level having the following structure:
+Create a file .sops.yaml at the root level of the repository with the following structure:

 creation_rules: